 ISAs were introduced to replace Personal Equity Plans (PEPs).
 Initially savers had the option of a mini ISA, which allowed investments in either cash or stocks and shares, or a maxi ISA, which combined both elements in one account.
 Cash ISAs and stocks and shares ISAs replaced the mini and maxi ISAs in 2008.
-In July 2014, the ISA allowance was raised to £15,000 per person, and this can be divided between cash and investments in any proportion you wish.
+Since 6th April 2017, the current 2017/18 tax year allowance stands at £20,000 which this can be divided between cash and investments in any proportion you wish.

 It’s well-known that most of us in the UK aren’t saving enough money – in fact, it’s believed that around 8 million British adults have no savings at all.
 With the Bank of England base rate at a record low at the time of writing, it’s essential to compare your savings options before you make a decision, to ensure you get the best deal possible.

 The primary benefit of ISAs is the tax advantage that allows individuals to profit from savings or shares without paying income or capital gains tax on that return.
 The secondary benefit is that you are saving some of your income.
 Whether you've a particular savings goal in mind or you just want to ensure you've got an emergency fund tucked away, an ISA can provide a simple way to help achieve this.